Bull Terrier VS Great Dane

 Health and Lifespan

 The Bull Terrier typically lives 12–13 years, while the Great Dane has a lifespan of 7–10 years.
-Both breeds have their own set of common health concerns, and prospective owners should look for breeders who perform comprehensive health testing.
+Key health concerns include Deafness for the Bull Terrier and Gastric Dilatation-Volvulus for the Great Dane.
+Both breeds benefit from breeders who perform comprehensive health testing.

 Cost